r-leyshon/ptspotter/README.md

 * current_file now uses basename() for more efficient implementation.
 * log_enable asks for log_file_ops if logfile does not exist.
 * Prefers assign over <<- with position parameter.
+* adj_file_nos uses filename hashes for part filename duplication in the target directory (when some files have been named and some have not).

 ### Version 0.1